Aims of the policy:

 - We have a minimum of three people on our recruiting panel.
 The same three people are involved at each step of the recruitment process.

-- At least one member of the panel will have attended training in safer recruitment procedures.
+- Ideally, at least one member of the panel will have attended training in safer recruitment procedures.
+However, all the recruitment panel will be aware of the “Safer Recruitment Guidance’ from NSCB and this guidance will be followed throughout the recruitment process.

 - We use the Norfolk County Council vacancy service to advertise any new vacancies and sometimes use local reputable notice boards and newspapers.